alterway/formations/cours/cloud/cloud.en.md

 ### Hybrid cloud

 - Usage of multiple public and/or private clouds
-- Attractive concept
-- Implementation is hard *a priori*
+- Attractive concept but implementation is hard *a priori*
 - Some use cases fit perfectly
     - Continuous integration (CI)
     - *Cloud bursting*